kyoo2023/Pre_Group/README.md

 2.3.3 The third test we simply let u=0 and v=0  compute the finalvalue of the

 ### 3.CMake:
+Considering that we use C++ to write the project, we chose a common tool: CMake.
+It has two obvious advantages: it does not limit the use of platforms and you can use add and other commands in the terminal to simplify the introduction and management of third-party libraries.
-Cmake:Our group decided to use CMake, a more advanced compiler configuration tool，which doesn't have to write a makefile for each standard.Here are some of the steps we take to use cmake：
+Here are some of the steps we take to use CMake：
-1. Configure the build in a terminal in VS Code and navigate to our project directory.
-2. Update our CMakeLists.txt to include the testing framework and link it with our main code.
-3. Create a test directory and write test.
+1. Download the compilation tool MinGW and set up the CMake environment.
+2. Write the cmakelists file and indicate the dependency on Googletest： Use cmake_minimum_required to limit the minimum version requirements of cmake;
+   Use project(my_project) to create a project;
+   Use add_executable to compile source files into executable files.
 4. Create a build task named "build" in our file.
-5. Configure VS Code to run and debug tests directly from the editor.
+5. Configure VS to run and debug tests directly from the editor.
----

 ### 4.Github action:
 1. Create athe GitHub Actions workflow in a YAML file (cmake-multi-platform.yml) to achieve Continuous Integration.
 2. Use "on" to trigger on every push to the main and test_1 branch.